 |HED 57091||CURRENT ISSUES IN HEALTH EDUCATION AND PROMOTION||1|

 |HED 64058||DEVELOPMENTAL APPROACHES IN TEACHING SCHOOL HEALTH EDUCATION||3|

 |HED 64063||STRATEGIES IN HEALTH EDUCATION AND PROMOTION||3|

 - An analysis of additional content-area coursework required at the post-undergraduate level will be completed before entering into the program, and a Plan of Study will be created based on transcript analysis and current licensure requirements by the Ohio Department of Education.
 A minimum B grade is required in each of these courses.
 This coursework would be in addition to requirements for the School Health Education non-degree program.

 Prior to program completion, the candidate must demonstrate proficiencies in the following areas (including but not limited to): Data literacy and analysis, use of research and assessment data, leadership and collaboration, utilizing and supporting appropriate technology for the discipline, and application of professional dispositions, laws and policies, codes of ethics and professional standards appropriate to their field of specialization.

 Candidates seeking Ohio teaching licensure are required to pass specific requirements in order to apply for licensure from the Ohio Department of Education (ODE).
-Students should consult the Health Sciences department for specific program requirements and refer to the Ohio Department of Education - Educator Preparation website for more information on assessments specific to licensure type.
+Students should consult the Health Education and Promotion program for specific program requirements and refer to the Ohio Department of Education - Educator Preparation website for more information on assessments specific to licensure type.